top of page

 FOB (Free on Board)

-Risk pass to buyer including payment of all transportation and insurance cost once delivered on board the ship by the seller.
+Risks pass to the buyer including payment of all transportation and insurance cost once delivered on board the ship by the seller.
 Used for sea or inland waterway transportation.

 CFR (Cost and Freight)